rucka/ts-vs-webpack-playground/README.md

-# Sample to configure Typescript, webpack in a visual studio 2015 solution
+# Sample to configure a visual studio 2015 solution working with Typescript and webpack